rust-embedded-community/embedded-sdmmc-rs/README.md

 ## Supported features

 * Open files in all supported methods from an open directory
-* Read data from open files
+* Read data from open files.
+Note: you can speed up data-reads by enabling the `unstable` feature (requires rust nightly).
 * Write data to open files
 * Close files
 * Iterate root directory